RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 In their work, survival was measured through plating assays which represent the population average rather than the distribution of survival probability.
-While this approach provides valuable information regarding the response of a population to an osmotic shock, the high survival rate may be an artifact of a wide distribution of channel copies per cell in the population coupled with bulk-scale measurement of survival.
+While this approach provides valuable information regarding the response of a population to an osmotic shock, the high survival rate may stem from a wide distribution of channel copies per cell in the population coupled with bulk-scale measurement of survival.
 As has been shown in this work, the expression of MscL from a chromosomal integration is noisy with a single strain exhibiting MscL copy numbers spanning an order of